 The now-defunct National Board of Revenue (NBR) has been the main target of the government, where a massive movement erupted in June-July after an ordinance divided the NBR into two divisions in a hurry.
 They also demanded the resignation of the chairman.

-Earlier, the government declared the NBR services โessentialโ and ordered protesting officials back to work under threat of disciplinary action.
+The government declared the NBR services โessentialโ and ordered protesting officials back to work under threat of disciplinary action.
+It also used the ACC to intimidate the top 16 officers involved in the movement.

 One-third of textbooks flawed, distribution delayed, NCTB loses Tk100 crore